The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 # Deployment Tactics

 Deployment Tactics at face value is fairly simple.
-It will deploy the effect of Galvanize off of the target and spread it to anyone in a 10 yalms.
+It will deploy the effect of Galvanize off of the target and spread it to anyone in a ten yalms.
 This does not deploy Catalyze.
 When reading the tool tip, the general idea behind this skill is obvious.
 You cast a shield, such as Adloquium, then spread the strong shield to the party.

 This will spread the current value of the shield to the party.
 This is important to note.
 If you put a shield on the tank and that tank then gets hit by an auto attack, the shield will be smaller by the amount of damage done from that auto.
 A surprising amount of Scholars make the mistake of casting an Adlo onto the main tank and deploying a weaker shield because of autos.
 Generally, you’ll try to deploy off of the tank that is not tanking the boss at the time, or yourself if you know you’ll be safe and properly positioned..